chrislesante/nba_stuff/README.md

 ## Noteworthy

-`utility/lines_model/datamodel.py` was primarily built as an exercise in object-oriented programming. `lines_analyzer.py` can be used to make over/under and spread predictions powered by the Sci-Kit Learn module.
+`utility/lines_model/datamodel.py` was primarily built as an exercise in object-oriented programming and is only useful for high-level analysis. `lines_analyzer.py` can be used to make over/under and spread predictions powered by the Sci-Kit Learn module.

 ## sql.py